A Survivor’s Survival Plan

 Maximize Social Security: Talk with your advisor about the claiming strategy options you’ll have as a survivor, including any dependents you may have.
 You’ll want to maximize every source of income, and Social Security is an important one.

-Facing and sorting through the emotions and potential financial fallout of widowhood can be incredibly overwhelming.
+Facing the emotions and potential financial fallout of widowhood can be incredibly overwhelming.
 So take time for yourself and consider putting things on hold while you gather enough emotional strength and support to move forward.